-Our team sees a lot of people who just can’t seem to stick with one goal or focus for longer than a few weeks.
-One week it’s bodybuilding, the next week they want to compete in Crossfit competitions, and the following week they want to nail that 5k down to 20 minutes but also has a nice social life and a Krispy Kreme loyalty card.
+Our team see a lot of people who just can’t seem to stick with one goal or focus for longer than a few weeks.
+One week it’s bodybuilding, the next week they want to compete in Crossfit competitions, and the following week they want to nail that 5k down to 20 minutes but also have a nice social life and a Krispy Kreme loyalty card.
 Come week 4, they have accomplished zero of their goals and are still where they were in week 1.
 In one way or another, we are all guilty of it.
 We have all been there.

 HOWEVER, if you want to achieve your goals, consistency should be a top priority.
 It means showing up and keeping the goal in focus.
 It means repeating the same patterns of behaviour, with possible minor adjustments working toward that end goal.
 Consistency does not mean skipping out on your workout or switching up your goals every week.